 “In November 1989, the Royal Ontario Museum (ROM) staged a controversial exhibit called “Into The Heart of Africa.”
 It led to a protest, which became a life-changing experience for many involved.
 It proved to be a turning point in Ontario’s race relations and a landmark lesson for museums worldwide.
-Thirty-one years later, Mello Ayo has written an authorized biography of the only protagonist to be imprisoned for his actions, Adisa Oji, who finally breaks his silence.
+Thirty-one years later, Mello Ayo has written an authorized biography of Adisa S. Oji, the only protagonist to be imprisoned for his actions.
 Adisa Oji's personal story sheds light of the current public and global discourse on race and racism, and the long-lasting tragic effects of colonialism and slavery while offering illumination on how to break cycles of oppression and exploitation.

 Today, the world continues to cry for a greater understanding of diversity, inclusion, equity and justice.
 It is here that this biography will make its greatest contribution and have its most profound impact.
 “I AM Brother Oji” adds to the dearth of Canadian literature focusing on living Canadian heroes and leaders of African descent who are under 60 years old.
 While situated in Canada, the narrative unfolds in a wider Pan-African context and offers the reader a global view of the interconnected nature of ideas and experiences.